IUREDCap/phpcap/docs-md/DeveloperGuide.md

 The API documentation _is_ stored in Git to eliminate the need for non-developer users to install Composer and the developer dependencies.

+Unfortunately, phpDocumentor creates 2 files with the same name that only differ in how they are capitalized.
+This causes issues when a zip file download of PHPCap is done on some systems.
+Running the HTML document generation script below will fix this issue, so it should always be run after the phpdoc command is run.

 #### HTML Document Generation
 To generate an HTML version for the Markdown documents in the __docs-md/__ directory, execute the following command in PHPCap's root directory: